The Stonewall Reader copertina

 The Stonewall Reader

-Di: New York Public Library, Edmund White
+Di: New York Public Library - editor, Edmund White - introduction

-Letto da: full cast
+Letto da: Various

-Acquista a 18,45 € e inizia la offerta Acquista a 17,46 € e inizia la prova
+Acquista a 10,74 € e inizia la prova

 Dopo 30 giorni, 9,99 €/mese.
 Cancella quando vuoi.

-Acquista ora a 24,95 €
+Acquista ora a 15,35 €

-Acquista ora a 24,95 €
+Acquista ora a 15,35 €

-"...a remarkable audio experience that emphasizes the revolutionary power of LGBTQ voices and provides an invaluable record of a community that refuses to be silenced."
-(AudioFile magazine Earphones Award winner)
+"...a remarkable audio experience that emphasizes the revolutionary power of LGBTQ voices and provides an invaluable record of a community that refuses to be silenced." -AudioFile magazine Earphones Award winner

-For the 50th anniversary of the Stonewall uprising, an anthology chronicling the tumultuous fight for LGBTQ rights in the 1960s and the activists who spearheaded it, with a foreword by Edmund White.
+For the fiftieth anniversary of the Stonewall uprising, an anthology chronicling the tumultuous fight for LGBTQ rights in the 1960s and the activists who spearheaded it, with a foreword by Edmund White.

-June 28, 2019 marks the 50th anniversary of the Stonewall uprising, which is considered the most significant event in the gay liberation movement, and the catalyst for the modern fight for LGBTQ rights in the United States.
+June 28, 2019 marks the fiftieth anniversary of the Stonewall uprising, which is considered the most significant event in the gay liberation movement, and the catalyst for the modern fight for LGBTQ rights in the United States.
 Drawing from the New York Public Library's archives, The Stonewall Reader is a collection of first accounts, diaries, periodic literature, and articles from LGBTQ magazines and newspapers that documented both the years leading up to and the years following the riots.
-Most importantly, the anthology spotlights both iconic activists who were pivotal in the movement, such as Sylvia Rivera, co-founder of Street Transvestites Action Revolutionaries (STAR), as well as forgotten figures like Ernestine Eckstein, one of the few out, African American, lesbian activists in the 1960s.
+Most importantly the anthology spotlights both iconic activists who were pivotal in the movement, such as Sylvia Rivera, co-founder of Street Transvestites Action Revolutionaries (STAR), as well as forgotten figures like Ernestine Eckstein, one of the few out, African American, lesbian activists in the 1960s.
+The anthology focuses on the events of 1969, the five years before, and the five years after.
+Jason Baumann, the NYPL coordinator of humanities and LGBTQ collections, has edited and introduced the volume to coincide with the NYPL exhibition he has curated on the Stonewall uprising and gay liberation movement of 1969.

-Includes a PDF of the list of stories and narrators, as well as permissions credits.
+*Includes a PDF of the list of stories and narrators as well as permissions credits.

-Americhe Biografie e memorie Libertà e sicurezza Politica e governo
+Biografie e memorie Libertà e sicurezza Politica e governo

 Ancora nessuna recensione